-Financial Aid Probation: This status occurs when a student has been granted an appeal.
+Financial Aid Probation: This status occurs when a student submits an appeal and the appeal is approved.
 The student will receive aid during the probationary period.
-If the student does not meet the standards of Satisfactory Academic Progress after the probationary term, he or she will be placed on Financial Aid Suspension.
+If the student does not meet the standards of Satisfactory Academic Progress after the probationary term or does not earn a C or better grade in all attempted courses while on probation, he or she will be placed on Financial Aid Suspension.
 Students on suspension may continue to enroll and attend classes as long as all tuition/fees and any other charges are paid in full.

 Financial Aid Academic Improvement Plan: If a student's appeal has been granted and it is not possible to meet the minimum standards at the end of the probationary term, the student will remain on probation provided the student completes all of their attempted credits in a given term with a C or better.
-A student will not be required to appeal if they are meeting the conditions of probation.
+A student will not be required to submit a new or subsequent appeal if they are meeting the conditions of probation.
+Academic plans are available to students at CF.edu/AcademicPathways.